 The Company is also authorized to sell up to 8.5 million shares of its CD common stock to eligible employees under its current non-compensatory employee stock purchase plan ("ESPP").
 Under the terms of the ESPP, employees may authorize the Company to withhold up to 10% of their compensation from each paycheck for the purchase of CD common stock.
-For amounts withheld during 2003, the purchase price of the stock was calculated as 95% of the fair market value of CD common stock as of the fair market value of CD common stock on the first or the last trade date of each calendar quarter.
+For amounts withheld during 2003, the purchase price of the stock was calculated as 95% of the fair market value of CD common stock as of the first day of each month.
+For amounts withheld during 2002 and prior periods, the purchase price of the stock was calculated as 85% of the lower of the fair market value of CD common stock on the first or the last trade date of each calendar quarter.
 During 2003, the Company issued approximately 1.1 million shares under the ESPP, bringing the cumulative issuances to approximately 3.6 million shares.
 As of December 31, 2003, approximately 4.9 million shares were available for issuance under the ESPP.